aduerig/advent_of_code/2023/README.md

 ### 25

 Fun problem to think about.
 I ended up just writing the brute force in c++ that took like 16 hours to run.
 Is mincut the only class type of graph algorithm here?
+I think so.

+Connected components algorithm is another search term.

 ###### rating: 7/10